Tajikistan says four tourists killed by car in possible terrorist act

-DUSHANBE (Reuters) - Four foreign cyclists have been killed by a hit-and-run driver in Tajikistan in what may have been a terrorist act, the Central Asian nation’s interior minister said on Monday.
+DUSHANBE (Reuters) - A hit-and-run driver killed four foreign cyclists in Tajikistan in what may have been a terrorist act, the Central Asian country’s interior minister said on Monday.

-The tourists, from the United States, Switzerland and the Netherlands, were killed on Sunday.
+The tourists, from the United States, Switzerland and the Netherlands, were killed on Sunday, Tajik authorities said.
 Three more, from Switzerland, the Netherlands and France, were injured - and one of them also had a stab wound.

+Security forces pursuing suspects in the attack killed four, including one as he was resisting arrest, and detained a fifth man, the former Soviet republic’s interior ministry said.

-“We are looking into all versions - accident, robbery ... including a terrorist act,” Ramazon Rakhimzoda, interior minister of the former Soviet republic, told a briefing.
+“We are looking into all versions - accident, robbery ... including a terrorist act,” Interior Minister Ramazon Rakhimzoda told a briefing.

-He said police had detained one suspect and killed another one who resisted arrest.
-Three more remained at large, including the owner of the car, which police believe hit the tourists as they were cycling through a rural area 90 km (55 miles) southeast of the capital Dushanbe.
+Among the four suspects killed was the owner of the car, which police believe struck the tourists as they were cycling through a rural area 90 km (55 miles) southeast of the capital Dushanbe.

-The U.S. Embassy in the country of nine million people said it could not name the U.S. victims due to privacy concerns, but indicated that it also considered the incident to be an intentional attack.
+The U.S. Embassy said it could not name the U.S. victims due to privacy concerns, but indicated that it also considered the incident to be an intentional attack.

-“We strongly condemn the cruelty of the attackers and recognise that they in no way represent the kindness and hospitality of the Tajik people,” it said in a statement.
+“We strongly condemn the cruelty of the attackers and recognise that they in no way represent the kindness and hospitality of the Tajik people,” the embassy said in a statement.

 The government of Tajik President Imomali Rakhmon fought Islamist guerrillas in a 1992-1997 civil war which claimed tens of thousands of lives.